 If you’ve ever shopped for a new home, you probably looked up the local amenities to see what’s available in the neighborhood.
 It might not make sense to buy a home for your family in a zone with no schools or parks nearby.
 Yet despite the widespread affliction of addiction, so many people look down on sober living homes being built in their area.
 The prevailing image is that recovery centers harbor dangerous or criminal people.
 Yet treatment providers, such as New Directions for Women, actually tend to be a beacon for the community, rather than a deterrent.
 We attract hardworking women, pregnant women seeking a better life for their unborn children, and mothers who want to learn the life skills to support their babies.

 If you’ve ever been part of the New Directions family, or if you’ve visited our recovery homes, you might be familiar with our many family-oriented events and activities.
-From Community Open Houses to healthy, organic dinner parties to yoga and equine therapy, New Directions strives to offer recovery options and experiences that open up worlds of culture and new experiences to our women and children in recovery.
+From Community Open Houses to healthy, organic dinner parties to yoga, New Directions strives to offer recovery options and experiences that open up worlds of culture and new experiences to our women and children in recovery.

 That’s truly what the purpose of a recovery center is, and should be—a community center where people who enter seek to better their lives and contribute to the world they call home.
 Recovery centers are not a harbinger of bad times or unpleasant neighbors; it’s an opportunity for our community members in need of support to lead richer, happier, healthier lives.
 As such, it’s important to welcome and encourage the construction of new recovery centers and to be champions of their cause, as long as they are providing quality care and are fully licensed and accredited.